PerficientDigital/AEM-Migration-Script/README.md

 ## Templates

-Each template is a groovy file with a single function:
+Each template is a groovy class with a single function, as defined by the AEMTemplate interface:

-    void renderPage(Map pageData, GPathResult inXml, MarkupBuilder outXml, Map replacements)
+    void renderPage(PageMappingsCSV pageMappingsCSV, PageXML pageXml, MarkupBuilder outXml, Map replacements)

 This function will be called by the migration script with:

- - **pageData** - a Map of data loaded from the row in the `page-mappings.csv`
+ - **pageMappings** - a helper class including data loaded from each row of `page-mappings.csv`
- - **inXml** - The parsed source XML File
+ - **pageXml** - The parsed source XML File (page specific) wrapped in a helper class
  - **outXml** - The .content.xml file to which to write the migrated content
- - **replacements** - a map of replacement strings
+ - **replacements** - a map of replacement strings which can be applied in template creation

-Additionally, a .commons.groovy is provided to handle a number of common AEM structures including components, the page metadata and performing replacements.
-See the `templates/content.groovy` template as an example.
-You will need to modify the path to the desired page component for the sling:resourceType when setting the page properties in the groovy template script.
+Additionally, there are many helper classes and functions within the "com.perficient.aemmigration.main" package